GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/timeliness-currency-report.md

 View the [DEA Published Product Timeliness and Currency Report][TimelinessReport].

-:::{admonition} If the data doesn't load ...
+:::{admonition} Bug: The report data doesn't load when opened via link
 :class: note

-If the report data doesn't load, please refresh the page and then you should see the data.
-This seems to be a Grafana bug.
-If you encounter this bug, you may see the error "Public dashboard panel not found" or the text "No data".
+There seems to be a Grafana bug that can cause the data not to load when you open the report via a link from another report.
+Please refresh the page, then the data should load normally.
+If you encounter this bug, you may see the "Public dashboard panel not found" error or the "No data" text.
 :::

 :::{contents} In this guide